robi56/robi56.github.io/_posts/2016-05-17-Representation-Learning-Theoritical_Concept.md

 3. Highly adaptable system that accpets the meaninful logical binding of a lot of layer and for a given homogeous inputs a sparse structure are activated .

-4. Distributed processing is maintained in different layers to  reveal the crucial identical informations .
+4. Distributed processing is maintained in different layers to  reveal the crucial identical informations.

+Goal?
+A good representation can adapt a lot of variations and noise and gives a better learning elements to a classifier system.

+Techniques?

+a budle of layers one upon one to construct deep generative model.
+One of the primary sucess of deep learning is using restricted boltzman machine and its stacks.